bmgk/PLCTIA.NetLibrary-documentation/docs/core/Struct.md

 }
 ```

-Usage of it is by put it in generic arg.
+Usage of it is by put our struct in generic arg.

 ``` cs
 {